Curtidor/CoroFlow/README.md

 * **return_exceptions:** Whether to return exceptions as part of the results.
 Defaults to True.
 * **debug:** If True, prints stack traces for exceptions.
 Defaults to False.

-# Comparison: `asyncio.as_completed` vs. `AsyncParallelizer`
+# Comparison: `asyncio.as_completed` vs. `CoroFlow`

 When working with asynchronous coroutines in Python, you have different tools to handle concurrent execution.
-Below is a comparison between `asyncio.as_completed` and the custom `async_parallelizer` function to help you decide which is best suited for your needs.
+Below is a comparison between `asyncio.as_completed` and the custom `coro_flow` function to help you decide which is best suited for your needs.

 ### `asyncio.as_completed`